 Insert breaker à Baking in mind?
 Check out Tupperware Speedy Chef, your little helper to whip up quick, delicious desserts.

 Bonus!
-Some other alternatives that don’t require harsh chemicals to get rid of bad, unpleasant smells in plastic food container include:
+Some other alternatives that don’t require harsh chemicals to get rid of bad, unpleasant smells in Tupperware include:

 Wait, what?
 Charcoal is not just for the barbecue pit?
 Activated charcoal absorbs moisture and bad smells due to its porosity.
 Activated charcoal means the charcoal has been processed through a chemical or heat (for example exposed under the sun).
 Tackle the odor by putting a piece of charcoal in the container with its lid on.
 You may leave the charcoal for a day or two to completely absorb the odor.
 One thing good about charcoal is that you can reuse it.
 Just air and sun the charcoal before the next use.
 However, do take note to avoid charcoal with additives or mesquite charcoal which is meant for grilling.

 - It’s in the News (Newspaper)